 Make sure you are prepared for a constant cycle of feeding, maintenance, and harvesting your amphipods.
 While the physical requirements aren't great, there are a lot of details involved and you must manage the filtration, light, salinity, and more.

 What You Need

-Copepods/amphipods can be cultured in almost any suitable container.
-These few elements are what you need for a copepod tank:
+Copepods/amphipods can be cultured in almost any suitable container, and only a few elements are needed for a copepod tank:

-- A 5 or 10-gallon plastic bucket or aquarium
+- 5 or 10-gallon plastic bucket or aquarium

 - Sufficient light